Femchengdu/routing_in_react/README.md

-## Learning to use Http and Ajax in a React app.
+## Learning to a multipage effect in a React app.

 ### `Project aims`

-In this project, I practice using the Axios library to make requests to a remote server and receive responses from the server
+In this project, I practice using the router package library to parse the url paths	to create the feeling of a multipage application.